 Ace the PMP Exam: Helping You Learn the PMBOK® Guide

-A Guide to the Project Management Body of Knowledge – (PMBOK Guide®) Sixth Edition is not known for being the most riveting of reads.
+– (PMBOK Guide®) Sixth Edition is not known for being the most riveting of reads.
 Ace the PMP Exam is designed to help you learn the contents in an order that makes most sense so it covers process outputs, for example, before inputs and tools so you understand what you are trying to achieve before you learn how to do it.

 The book is ordered in the same way as you would typically manage a project.
 It starts with background on the project management framework and how things hang together.
 Then it covers planning, executing, monitoring and controlling and finally closing.
 The planning section is actually split into 5 logical segments, but covers all the knowledge areas: integration, scope, schedule, cost, quality, resource, communication, risk, procurement, and stakeholders.